Professional email sign-offs: Best closing lines

 Sign-offs for personal emails

 There are some common email sign-offs that are perfectly acceptable in a non-professional setting but are considered too casual or personal for a business setting.
-Save the following ten sign-offs for emails to your friends and family and avoid them in a professional setting:
+Here are ten sign-offs for emails you should avoid in a professional setting:

 1. Chat soon